The Campaign for Independence

 It’s time for the Independent to grow up, move out, and take control of its own destiny.
 Unfortunately, the days when local newspapers could use advertising dollars to pay the rent are a distant memory.
 The main goal of the Campaign for Independence is to assemble an endowment large enough to allow the Harvard Independent, Inc.—the 501(c)(3) controlled by the Indy’s Graduate Board—to rent off-campus office space for the newspaper, at a location close to Harvard Yard and the River Houses.

-We’ve already made an incredibly promising start: pledges this fall from members of the Campaign for Independence Committee have reached nearly $100,000.
+We’ve already made a promising start: pledges since Fall 2018 from members of the Campaign for Independence Committee and other alumni have put us past the $125,000 mark.
 Now it’s your turn to help!
+Download our brochure and click the button below to donate.

 join the campaign